Bipolar

 Bipolar presents in different forms, each with distinct characteristics.
 The most common types in Scotland are:

-This type involves manic episodes that last at least seven days or are severe enough to require immediate hospitalisation.
+Bipolar I: involves manic episodes that last at least seven days or are severe enough to require immediate support.
 Depressive episodes may also occur, but not always.

-Diagnosed when a person experiences four or more mood episodes (either depressive, manic, or hypomanic) within a year.
+Rapid cycling disorder: diagnosed when a person experiences four or more mood episodes (either depressive, manic or hypomanic) within a year.
 There might be stable periods in between.
 These episodes can last from days to months.

 How do I manage my bipolar?